jonathankopp/Tutor-and-Student-Connection-TaSC-/README.md

 5. Once a new account is created, you will be brought back to the login page where you can now login with your newly created email and password.

 6. Once logged in, you are free to navigate the site to connect with students or view and post on the discussion forum.
+If you wish to access the account of one of the pre-created users, all the passwords are set to "leg" and the emails are displayed in the table.